dgdimick/ARC-210-DCS-Display/README.md

 - Powered by two ESP32-S3-WROOM-1 N16R8 boards — uses USB or 5V supply
 - ILI9488 3.5" SPI TFT display (480x320) — powered by the control board
 - Support for digital rotary encoders, rotary switches, and momentary switches
-- Optional WS2812 LEDs for backlighting
+- Optional WS2812 LEDs for back lighting
 - DCSBIOS integration for in-game control and feedback
 - Red screen when DCSBIOS link has not been activated
 - RESET button resets both ESP32-S3 chips
-- ESP32-S3 chips can be updated via WiFi
+- ESP32-S3 chips can be updated via WiFI or over USB
+- USB or WiFI can be used for DCSBIOS connection

-  *Note: Placing both Rotary Switches in postion 8 and holding the GPS button for 5 seconds will force a reboot launching the over the air upgrade - code will need to be changed by user - wifi_config.h will need to be configured by the user*
+  *Note: Placing both Rotary Switches in position 8 and holding the GPS button for 5 seconds will force a reboot launching the over the air upgrade - code will need to be changed by user - wifi_config.h will need to be configured by the user*

 ## Hardware

-- **Microcontroller:** ESP32-S3-WROOM-1 N16R8
+- **Micro controller:** ESP32-S3-WROOM-1 N16R8
 🔗 [Amazon] https://www.amazon.com/dp/B0DB1WK3CW?ref_=ppx_hzsearch_conn_dt_b_fed_asin_title_1

 - **Display:** ILI9488 SPI TFT (3.5")